 Adding a Server

-command to register an MCP server for the current Git repository or
+Use thetestpilot mcp add command to register an MCP server for the current Git repository or

 directory.
 To add a local server, pass the command that starts the server:

-testpilot test
+testpilot test.

 To add a remote server, pass the server URL:

-flags.
+--env and --header flags.
 For example, you can pass an environment variable to a local

 server: